Nsayre/nds-docs/guides/Git.rst

 It is considered best practice to keep the main branch of a repo in a clean and working state.
 This makes sense since it represents the most stable and complete version of the codebase.
-When that main branch is running in production there is clearly no room for unexpected changes.
+If your main branch houses production code, then clearly there is no room for unexpected changes.

 To add changes (features or fixes), a new branch is made off of main, and that branch is later merged when the change is complete and the code